frodoman/album-finder/README.md

 * Entering text to a search bar
 * Functions to wait until an XCUIElement is visible/hidden
 * Logic to scroll a table view till a certain cell is visible

-# This app allows users to
-1. Enter keywords and hit 'Search'.
-2. Show album search result in a table view.
-3. Show details(image, artist and more info url) of the selected album in a details view.
-4. Show the related website of the album when 'More Information' is tapped.